tds333/stdconfigparser/docu/description.rst

 Indention
 ---------

-Is usefull for values to have them over multiple lines.
+Is useful for values to have them over multiple lines.
 Try to use it only in this case.
 Try to use the same indention level.
 Preferred are four spaces.
 Same as the Python standard.
 Don't indent sections.
 Don't use multiple levels of indention.
 Keep it simple for your user.
-Everytime something is indented it should be a sing for a multiline value, nothing more.
+Everytime something is indented it should be a string for a multiline value, nothing more.
 Only if you use complex value format like JSON, it makes sens to use additional indention.
 But in this case it should be only for visibility.